addahlbe/python_fundamentals/README.md

 ^***Help feature***^ help returns all the functions in the imported file.
 Exercise 30: if, else, elif (else if)
-**Exercise 37: global variables, and how to edit them inside functions**
+**Exercise 37: global variables, and how to edit them inside functions** Exercise 38: String to Lists and Visa Versa + string and list functions